 Safety Instructions & Heading to Starting Point

-Where this reception was is actually the end point for canoeing, which meant that minivans were used for transport.
+Where this reception was is actually the endpoint for canoeing, which meant that minivans were used for transport.
 Along with two other groups, we sat on a bench behind the building for general safety & COVID-19 instructions.
 Since social distancing should be applied even during the journey in minivans, Canoe the Wye limited the maximum capacity to 2~3 small groups or 1 larger bubble.
 The slot we booked in had 3 teams in total including ourselves (6 people), and that minivan only had four of them as Josh’s parents dropped us off.

 Canoeing on the River Wye & Half Day Programme Route

 I actually have a funny relationship with water.
-I say I like water activities (I really do!); but regardless of sea, rivers or even swimming pools, every time going into water, if I can’t stand with my feet on the ground or I feel as if I’d lose a balance, I panic.
+I say I like water activities (I really do!); but regardless of sea, rivers or even swimming pools, every time going into the water, if I can’t stand with my feet on the ground or I feel as if I’d lose a balance, I panic.
 It gets fine with time as I gradually find it familiar, but I get unnecessarily nervous.
 Same for this time at the start, but fortunately, the water level was very low. :p

-The route from Kerne bridge to Symonds Yat provided nice, peaceful landscapes.
-We didn’t spot unusual wildlife the area sometimes attracts, such as kingfishers and peregrine falcons; still, we saw a plenty of ducks, Canada geese, swans and cygnets on the river.
+The route from Kerne Bridge to Symonds Yat provided nice, peaceful landscapes.
+We didn’t spot unusual wildlife the area sometimes attracts, such as kingfishers and peregrine falcons; still, we saw plenty of ducks, Canada geese, swans and cygnets on the river.
 In the sky, we saw common buzzards and cormorants as we got closer to the end of the route.

-Ending Point & Dropping-off Your Canoe
+Ending Point & Dropping off Your Canoe

 As I mentioned earlier, the meeting point was the ending point of our mini canoe trip.
 It was all done as we dragged our canoe up to the area where the minivan was parked.
 The member of staff who gave us the instruction helped me lift the canoe as it was very heavy.